1601-mma2013/The-Journey-of-Life/README.md

 -	potential users – Autistic children’s parents
 -	(user’s) behaviours - They are busy in their works, they cannot accompany their children all the time.
 They always phone the nanny of their child to know the emotion and activities of their child.
 They always attend to the classes or programs that they can learn the strategies to communicate with their child.
 -	(user’s) attitudes -  They are willing to know the emotions and conditions of their child when they are not beside their child.
 They are willing to know their child well through consult the expert in autism theraphy field.
+-	(user’s) motivations – Know their children’s conditions all the times.
+-	(user’s) environments - Anywhere that in good phone service range.
+-	(user’s) tools - Handphone
+-	(user’s) challenges - Unable to access the app at a bad phone service range area.

 ####Secondary Users
 -	potential users – Autistic children